(Parteiabzeichen)

 -

-Place of Birth; Neuhaus, a village and a former municipality in the district of Erlangen-Höchstadt Located in the region Middle Franconia, in Bavaria, Germany
+Place of Birth; Neuhaus, a village and a former municipality in the district of Erlangen-Höchstadt Located in the region Middle Franconia, in Bavaria, Germany.

-He became the treasurer of Altdorf, a Village and municipality in the district of Landshut Bavaria, Germany, which is approx. 30km from Nuremburg, he was also Leader of SA “Storm Troopers” 21 & 83.
+Johann became the treasurer of Altdorf, a Village and municipality in the district of Landshut Bavaria, Germany, which is approx. 30km from Nuremburg, he was also Leader of SA “Storm Troopers” 21 & 83.
 District leader Nuremburg city.

 This badge comes complete with large file of research, which is partially translated, full bio on computer file.

-SA (Musician) (Sturmabteilung, Storm Troopers)
+Attributed to SA (Musician) (Sturmabteilung, Storm Troopers) Alfons Breumaier

 A well-preserved example of a NSDAP Golden Party Badge constructed of gilded tombac and multi-coloured enamels. manufactured by Joseph Fuess, with research file including a photo of Alfons Breumaier.